Roswell P. Crafts

 Roswell Parsons Crafts (September 17, 1822 – September 3, 1904) was an American businessman, politician, fire chief, and the second and sixth mayor of Holyoke, Massachusetts.
-Born in Whately, Massachusetts on September 17, 1822 to Chester and Phila (née Jewett) Crafts, he arrived in Holyoke at age 11, and after attending school began his first business driving a stagecoach between Springfield and Northampton carrying mail and passengers.
+Born in Whately, Massachusetts, to Chester and Phila (née Jewett) Crafts, he arrived in Holyoke at age 11, and after attending school began his first business driving a stagecoach between Springfield and Northampton carrying mail and passengers.
 At the age of 20 he helped his brother, Chester, open a general store under the name Chester Crafts & Co.
 In 1843 he married Ms. Delia Jones of Ireland Parish; the couple bore one son, Pliny Jones Chester on February 9, 1845.

 This same year he left his brother's venture to open his own store on High Street.
 By 1866 he had made his son a business partner, operating under the name R.P.
 Crafts & Son.
 In 1870 his store's building and its contents burned to the ground, prompting him to construct the Caledonia Building in 1874.
 Prior to this he had served as the city's fire chief from 1868 to 1869, and following his own store's fire served for one more year in 1871.